scott-good/portfolio/README.md

 ![Image](01-TitlePage.jpg)

 ## A quick background
 I have a broad background that includes artistic, business, software, and speaking/writing experience.
-Collectively, these inform the work I do.
+I am both technical and aesthetic, an engineer as well as a graphic designer.
+The combination of these experiences and skills lets me both design and build beautiful and compelling things.
+Whether those things are innovative user interfaces, compelling PowerPoint presentations, or breakthrough advertising materials, the result is always the same: a logical, usable, and organized layout; easily understandable copy; and always, a beautiful look and feel.

 **Graphic Arts & Photography**
 - Rochester Institute of Technology / BA in Printing Management
- - Studied typography, page layout, readability, and design in addition to business management topics
+ - Studied typography, page layout, readability, and design, in addition to business management topics
 - In high school, I studied photography under a prodigy Pulitzer Prize runner up

 **Software / Computer**
-- I have been writing software since ~1970
-- 25 years of professional software consulting and application development experience
+- Deep experience in custom web software development
 - Expert in most front-end web technologies
+ - In particular HTML, CSS, JavaScript and related technologies
 - Deep interest in UI/UX
+ - I build beautiful, compelling, and usable interfaces

 **Speaking and Writing**
-- I've presented more than 40 LotusSphere/Connect/THINK sessions on both design and technical topics
+- I've presented more than 40 sessions on both design and technical topics at international conferences including IBM's THINK, Connect, and LotusSphere events
-- Have presented dozens of sessions at conferences for _Lotus Advisor_ and _The View_ magazines
+- I have presented dozens of sessions at conferences for _Lotus Advisor_ and _The View_ magazines
-- Published more than 70 articles on primarily web development topics
+- Published more than 60 articles on primarily web development topics
-- Have written and published two full-length books (one a novel, the other on business leadership principles)
+- Have written and published [two full-length books](https://www.amazon.com/Scott-Good/e/B009CE01Y0%3Fref=dbs_a_mng_rwt_scns_share) (one a novel, the other on business leadership principles)

 **Entrepreneurial**
-- Owned and managed a software consulting & development firm for 22 years
+- Owned and managed a software consulting & development firm
 - Owned and managed several commercial printing companies
 - Founded and ran a manufacturing company building aerodynamic products for racing cars